-It is important to begin by discussing working culture, because the framework you work with will also affect how your teams approach communication.
-At Pentalog we approach this in a pragmatic way, by creating a mutually agreed upon environment that suits both groups.
+It’s important to begin by discussing working culture, because the framework you use will affect your teams’ communication approach.
+At Pentalog, we do this in a pragmatic way – by creating a mutually agreed upon environment that suits both groups.

-Basically what I do in my projects is set up a collaboration framework which is set up in the first 1-2 weeks of each project.
-During this period we define the project’s concrete objectives, come up with a plan on how to achieve them, and define the KPIs that will measure success on both operational and management level.
+Basically, what I do in my projects is set up a collaboration framework which is completed in the first 1-2 weeks of each project.
+During this period we outline the projects’ concrete objectives, come up with a plan on how to achieve them, and define the KPIs that will measure success on both the operational and management levels.

-Agile methodologies are perfect for remote collaborations, they focus on making fast deliveries which allow the client to easily track progress and make comments.
-They are also flexible and can function in many scenarios, so the client can decide on the team location, size, and even on tools to use and we can set this all up within an Agile framework.
+Agile methodologies are perfect for remote collaborations because they focus on making quick deliveries which allow the client to easily track progress and make comments.
+They are also flexible and can function in many scenarios so the client can decide on team location, size and even which tools to use.
+Then, we set all these factors up within an Agile framework.

-Overall, what we think works best is to combine our means and methods to create a new working culture for each remote collaboration.
-Both teams (local and remote) will end up with the same goals and objectives, will use the same tools, and will operate in the same way, becoming one single team rather than one in-house team and a remote team.
-During all these years of managing projects with clients around the world Pentalog has been fine tuning this process with every new collaboration.
+Overall, what we believe works best is combining our means and methods to create a new working culture for each remote collaboration.
+Both teams (local and remote) will end up with the same objectives, use the same tools, and will operate in the same way becoming one single team instead two separate entities.

 Time zone Difference